Armor

 The Armored Citadel

-At long range, shells could come in at a steeper angle (plunging fire) and penetrate the vital spaces from above the upper edge of the belt.
-Thus, the belt on larger warships was supplemented with horizontal protection in the form of an armored deck that merged with the belt at its upper edge.
+At long range, shells would come in at a steeper angle (plunging fire) and could penetrate the vital spaces from above the upper edge of the belt.
+Thus, the belt on larger warships was supplemented with horizontal protection in the form of an armored deck.
 Because even plunging fire came in at a relatively shallow angle, the armored deck was usually much thinner than the belt.
-This also saved considerable weight since the area of the armored deck was large.
-As a rule of thumb, the maximum thickness of the armored deck was about a third of the maximum thickness of the belt.
-Of necessity, the armored deck had openings for the boiler uptakes and hatches for access, but these constituted a small percentage of the area and only a lucky hit would penetrate through these openings.
+This also saved considerable weight, since the area of the armored deck was large.
+As a rule of thumb, the maximum thickness of the armored deck was about a third to a half of the maximum thickness of the belt.

 Turrets and Conning Tower

-In addition to the armored citadel, most large warships had armor protection for the turrets containing the main guns.
+In addition to the armored citadel, large warships had armor protection for the turrets containing the main guns.
 This protection was usually comparable to the belt protection on the front face of the turret and somewhat thinner on the sides.
 The rear armor was occasionally quite heavy, not so much for protection as to balance the turret.
-The roof of the turret was lightly armored to provide horizontal protection analogous to the armored deck.
+The roof of the turret was armored to provide horizontal protection analogous to the armored deck.
 The barbette (the cylindrical structure on which the turret sat, which usually extended down to the magazine) was generally also armored, with the armor typically thicker to the sides than fore and aft.

 The gun ports on turret faces were a source of weakness, so that a greater thickness of armor was required to give the same protection.
 The turret face was usually sloped well back to increase the likelihood of a shell ricocheting upwards off the face.

 Larger warships typically had a heavily armored conning tower from which the command crew could direct the activities of the ship.
 This armored conning tower became controversial because it severely restricted visibility, an important consideration in a sea fight.
 Observations could only be made through narrow slits.
 Some degree of armor protection (rarely more than heavy splinter protection) was also provided for range finders and other vital fire control elements.
+The U.S. Navy was unique in attempting to place all the vital elements of the fire control system under armor, with rangefinders build into the turrets and the main plotting room within the armored citadel.
+Fire control positions aloft were lightly armored but were considered expendable, as the battle would have closed to ranges where the turret rangefinders were effective by the time the director towers were knocked out.

 Armor Plate

 The protection provided by an armor system is obviously dependent on the quality of the armor plate itself.
-One form of armor plate began as high-quality medium steel, often nickel-chromium steel, rolled to the desired thickness.
+One form of armor plate began as high-quality medium steel, often nickel-chromium steel (iron alloyed with 0.30 per cent carbon, 3.85 per cent nickel, and 1.85 per cent chromium), rolled to the desired thickness.
 One face of the plate was heated in the presence of carbon or sometimes nitrogen, which diffused into the steel, and then the plate was quickly cooled by quenching in water or oil.
 This greatly hardened the outer 30% to 50% of the thickness of the plate.
 The process was carefully controlled so that the remainder of the plate remained softer but much less brittle.
 Thus, a very hard face was supported by a very tough back layer.
-This so-called cemented armor was appropriate when the projectile was expected to hit at a steep angle.
-The face hardening was actually counterproductive for hits at a shallow angle or if the hardened face was actually penetrated.
-Where this was likely to occur, homogeneous armor was a better choice.
+This so-called cemented armor was appropriate when the projectile was expected to hit at a steep angle, as was the case for the main armor belt.

 Splinter protection took the form of relatively thin plates of homogeneous armor otherwise similar to the mild steel structural plates normally used in ships.
 These were not expected to stop armor-piercing shells, but were resistant to shell fragments and thereby limited the damage caused by a penetrating hit.
+Such plating was sometimes characterized by its weight per square foot, where 40# plate (with a weight of 40 pounds per square foot or 195 kg/m2) had a thickness of about an inch (25mm).

-In the U.S. Navy, cemented armor was known as Class A armor while thick homogeneous armor was known as Class B armor.
-Thinner homogeneous armor plate (under 4" or 102mm) intended for splinter protection was known as Special Treatment Steel or STS and was used extensively as structural steel in warships.
-Half an inch (6mm) of STS could stop a 0.5" (12.7mm) bullet.
-All were nickel-chrome alloy.
+In the U.S.Navy, cemented armor was known as Class A armor while thick homogeneous armor was known as Class B armor.
+Thinner homogeneous armor plate (under 4" or 102mm) intended for splinter protection was known as Special Treatment Steel or STS.
+It was similar to Class B armor, but it sacrificed just enough hardness for increased ductility to be usable as structural steel, and it was used extensively as structural steel in warships.
+A quarter inch (6mm) of STS could stop a 0.5" (12.7mm) bullet.
+All of these armor types were manufactured from nickel-chrome alloy.
 Small armored housings, such as those used for range finders, that were cast as a unit out of high-carbon steel were known as cast armor.
 Cast armor could be homogeneous or face-hardened.

 The Japanese equivalent of Class A armor was VH (Vickers Hardened), which was an obsolete version of CA. The Japanese economized on cemented armor because of its high cost, employing NVNC (new Vickers noncemented armor) even for some of the very thick armor on Yamato.
 NVNC was also known as nitsukeru kurōmu kō or "hardened chrome steel."
 HT (High Tensile) steel was used as an STS equivalent in older ships, while more modern classes used Type D steel.
 The Japanese also experimented with armor plate that substituted copper or molybdenum for scarce nickel.
 The former was known as CNC (copper-alloy noncemented) and was equivalent to NVNC in thicknesses up to 100mm.
 The molybdenum alloy, MNC, was used exclusively for the deck armor of Yamato.